The Best Women-Owned Wine and Spirit Brands to Buy in Dallas

 The organic wine and small-batch spirit shop, which supplies to top Dallas restaurants and is a leader of the Texas natural wine movement, strictly vets all brands to ensure its shelves are free of herbicides, pesticides, or any toxic chemicals.
 Bar & Garden’s owners, Julie Buckner and Jeff Fritz, are also a remarkable fount of knowledge, welcoming novices and natural wine nerds alike to ask questions as they shop.

-In honor of Women’s History Month, Buckner shares the stories behind some of her favorite female-led brands, from tequila and brandy to orange wine.
+In honor of Women’s History Month, Buckner shares the stories behind some of her favorite women-led brands, from tequila and brandy to orange wine.
 We’ll raise a glass to that.

 La Gritona (Jalisco, Mexico)